pgEspiritu/Static-Webpage-Using-Amazon-S3.md/README.md

 > ⚠️ **Important:** Do **not** use the default S3 bucket ARN shown in the list (e.g., `your-help-page-bucket.s3.amazonaws.com`)
 > Instead, use the **static website endpoint** that looks like `http://...s3-website-...`.
+> If error occurs, direct connect the s3 by clicking `browse S31, then find the S3 Bucket where the faq.html stored

 - Keep **Origin path** blank.